CaptainCrowbar/prion-lib/rs-core/variant.md

 * `template <typename T> bool Variant::`**`is`**`() const noexcept`

 True if `T` is the current branch type.
-This will fail to compile if `T` is not one of the variant's branches.
+This will return false if `T` is not one of the variant's branches.

 * `bool Variant::`**`is_equal`**`(const Variant& v) const noexcept`
 * `bool Variant::`**`is_greater`**`(const Variant& v) const noexcept`